 Come to class on time.
 Coming in late disrupts the class, and you'll likely miss important information.
 It is your responsibility to ask classmates for announcements you may have missed by arriving late.
-Arriving late repeatedly will bring down your participation grade.

 Illness

 If you are ill, please do not come to class.
 Notify me and contact the Wellness Center for advice and get documentation.